MicrosoftDocs/win32/desktop-src/Controls/lvm-geteditcontrol.md

 ---
 title: LVM\_GETEDITCONTROL message
-description: Gets the handle to the edit control being used to edit a list-view item's text.
-You can send this message explicitly or by using the ListView\_GetEditControl macro. ms.assetid: '70450b24-9879-4be8-9bc9-f87008b66415'
+description: Gets the handle to the edit control being used to edit a list-view items text.
+You can send this message explicitly or by using the ListView\_GetEditControl macro. ms.assetid: 70450b24-9879-4be8-9bc9-f87008b66415
+keywords:
-keywords: ["LVM_GETEDITCONTROL message Windows Controls"]
+- LVM_GETEDITCONTROL message Windows Controls
 topic_type:
 - apiref
 api_name: